 - Adds extra Go-template functions to Helm render:

 Chart.yaml is not required

 Chart.yaml file in the root of the chart which should define chart name and version.

-Chart.yaml by itself, then werf will overwrite it in the generated actual chart and print a warning.
+Chart.yaml by itself, then werf will ignore it and print a warning.

 Fixed helm chart path in the project